mattermost/docs/source/install/self-managed-changelog.md

 **Release Day: 2022-07-16**

 ### Important Upgrade Notes
  - A new configuration option ``MaxImageDecoderConcurrency`` indicates how many images can be decoded concurrently at once.
 The default is -1, and the value indicates the number of CPUs present.
 This affects the total memory consumption of the server.
 The maximum memory of a single image is dictated by ``MaxImageResolution * 24 bytes``.
-Therefore, a good rule of thumb to follow is that ``MaxImageResolution * MaxImageDecoderConcurrency * 24`` should be less than the allocated memory for image decoding.
+Therefore, we recommend that ``MaxImageResolution * MaxImageDecoderConcurrency * 24`` should be less than the allocated memory for image decoding.
  - New schema changes were introduced in the form of a new column, and its index.
 The following summarizes the test results measuring how long it took for the database queries to run with these schema changes:
     - MySQL 12M Posts, 2.5M Reactions - ~1min 34s (Instance: PC with 8 cores, 16GB RAM)
     - PostgreSQL 12M Posts, 2.5M Reactions - ~1min 18s (Instance: db.r5.2xlarge)